 It is not difficult to set up a forensic lab, but it can become expensive as you increase the lab's capabilities.
 The most economical and flexible approach is to start with a laptop that meets the team's needs.
 The most important characteristics are the ability to attach to and interact with any devices that may be encountered and then to store all the evidence collected.
 You can purchase laptop computers with common physical interface support, such as USB, internal Small Computer System Interface (SCSI), Enhanced Integrated Drive Electronics (EIDE), and Serial Advanced Technology Attachment (SATA) drives and devices.
 The lab should also have power connectors for all types of smartphones, laptops, routers, and other devices.
-To store the digital evidence collected through redundancy and frequent backups.
+To store the digital evidence collected, the lab also needs plenty of disk (persistent storage) space that is protected through redundancy and frequent backups.
 Evidence will be stored at least until the investigation reaches a conclusion, and often long after that.
 Protect all evidence from inadvertent or malicious damage by carefully securing all components of the lab.
 Once you've acquired the hardware, you can focus on your lab's software.
 There are many options for digital forensic software.
 Some software is free and open source, while other popular options are paid through a license fee or subscription.
-A comprehensive coverage of digital forensic software is beyond the scope of this chapter, but here is an introductory list of software products to consider when building a digital forensic lab:
+A comprehensive coverage of digital forensic software is beyond the scope of this chapter, but here is an introductory list of software

 - dd-One of the most used utilities for creating forensic copies of data is the UNIX/Linux dd command-line utility.
 The dd command is included on most UNIX/Linux distributions and is also available for Windows computers. - memdump-Another UNIX/Linux command-line utility that is included with many UNIX/Linux distributions is memdump.
-The memdump utility exports the current contents of a computer or device's memory to a file for analysis. - WinHex-WinHex is a useful Windows hexadecimal editor program from X-Ways Software that allows the user to inspect and edit any file.
-WinHex is the core of the larger and more comprehensive forensic software package, X-Ways.
-You can find more information about WinHex and X-Ways at www.winhex.com/winhex/.
+The memdump utility exports the current contents of a computer or device's memory to a file for analysis.